 Minimum age for children (8 years)

-Things to bring: Water, snacks.
-Dress in layers, we plan to hike in sun, rain, or snow, but do check http://malakoffdigginsstatepark.org/ for hike updates.
-(Click on the Frist Day Hike logo on the right margin of the webpage.)
+Check http://malakoffdigginsstatepark.org/ for hike updates.
+(Click on the First Day Hike logo on the right margin of the webpage.)

 California State Parks First Day Hikes Homepage: https://www.parks.ca.gov/?page_id=27631